Stunning Vertical Grain Western Red Cedar

-The wood fibre used to produce Silva Select Prestige VG Western Red Cedar cladding is of an exceptional quality.
+The wood fibre used to produce Silva Select VG Western Red Cedar cladding is of exceptional quality.
 The raw material comes from old growth logs harvested in the coastal region of British Columbia, Canada.

 It’s rich colour, tight growth rings, and the fact that it is all vertical grain, combine to give it a truly stunning and unique natural appearance.

 Why is vertical grain Western Red Cedar so special?

 For centuries builders have recognised that vertical grain timber has superior properties to flat grain, particularly when it is being used in severe exposures.
 In New England for example, there are many examples of homes, barns and churches built from vertical grain Western Red Cedar that are over 100 years old and still going strong.

 The annual growth rings of a tree consist of early spring growth, which is softer and more porous, and late summer growth which is denser, harder and darker in colour.
 This is known as ‘early wood’ and ‘latewood’.
 Since ‘early wood’ is softer, it will degrade faster because of exposure to the sun’s ultraviolet (UV) rays, which will over time destroy the cellular structure of the wood.

 With ‘vertical grain’ Western Red Cedar there is minimal exposure of the softer early wood, so it will put up much better resistance to UV rays and therefore last longer.

 More dimensionally stable